denten-books/plain-text/1-chapter.md

 "middle period," between his *Tractatus* and *Philosophical Investigations*.
 The two thinkers occupy the same vibrant intellectual milieu in Cambridge for the best part of the decade.
-Their work during this period shows a significant thematic overlap, which although aknowledged, recieves scant attention in the critical literature.[^ln1-cope]
+Their work during this period shows a significant thematic overlap, which although acknowledged, receives scant attention in the critical literature.[^ln1-cope]

 [^ln1-cope]: See for example @copeland_what_2000 and @wagner_wittgenstein_2005.